DigiBP/digibp-saentis/README.md

 |![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/00_Overall.png) |

 ### Issue Creation Process
-The following image shows a simple visualization of our issue creation process.
+The following image shows a comprehensive visualization of our issue creation process.

 | **Issue Creation Process** |
 | ------------------ |
 |![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/01_IncidentCreation.png) |

 ### Issue Identification
-The following image shows a simple visualization of our identification process.
+The following image shows a comprehensive visualization of our identification process.

 | **Identification Process** |
 | ------------------ |
 |![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/02_IncidentIdentification.png) |

 ### Issue Diagnosis Process
-The following image shows a simple visualization of our diagnosis process.
+The following image shows a comprehensive visualization of our diagnosis process.

 | **Diagnosis Process** |
 | ------------------ |
 |![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/03_IncidentDiagnosis.png) |

 ### Issue Resolution Process
-The following image shows a simple visualization of our resolution process.
+The following image shows a comprehensive visualization of our resolution process.

 | **Resolution Process** |
 | ------------------ |
 |![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/04_IncidentResolution.png) |

-# Camunda Processes in Detail
+## Camunda Processes in Detail
-This chapter will explain in detail the Camunda processes.
+This chapter will explain in more detail the Camunda processes.
+Depending on which application is affected, different tasks are generated.
+Not all possibilities will be shown in the upcoming documentation.
+As for example if it is an **SAP** or **Microsoft (Outlook)** incident, it is forwarded to the "external" support.
+All other incidents will be prioritized and the impact will be redefined if the incident is supported.

-For the following applications, an incident can be filed:
+For the following applications are used within the company:
 - None
 - Excel
 - Word
 - Lotus Notes